 In search of the best beer in Vietnam, we visited 6 Saigon brewery taprooms in Ho Chi Minh City Dist 1.
 For each location, we provide a link to Google Maps, so that fellow beer lovers can follow in our footsteps to sudsy goodness!
 At the end of the post, we include a HCMC map of all the locations – plus a few more tips on drinking Saigon craft beer.

-Save, Pin or Bookmark our Ho Chi Minh Beer blog post so that you can easily access it during your trip!
+Save, Pin or Bookmark our Ho Chi Minh City Beer blog post so that you can easily access it during your Saigon trip!

-Heart of Darkness Brewery Ho Chi Minh City
+#1 Heart Of Darkness Brewery Ho Chi Minh City

 MAP.
 Established in 2016, Heart of Darkness Brewery produces a full line up of flagship brews – like a Cucumber Pilsner and Cacao Nib Porter – and a creative seasonal selection as well.
 Their signature beer, Kurtz’s Insane IPA, serves a big and hoppy punch (just like we like our beers!).
 The brewery taproom features a large shaded patio and 20 taps inside at the air-conditioned the bar.